 On top of that, as your cells die, they release toxic chemicals.
 These chemicals are naturally filtered by your kidneys, and so small amounts won’t cause much harm.
 But too many dead cells can overload your kidneys, causing permanent damage to them and resulting in complications further down the line.

 As already stated, surgery is required to treat compartment syndrome.
 That means that you will likely rack up a lot of medical debt while you recover from this trauma.
 You may also have to miss work while you heal, resulting in lost wages.
 If the damage is permanent, then it’s possible you will not be able to perform your normal professional duties and your career will be harmed.
 You don’t deserve to be left dealing with debt, losing out on paychecks, and, on top of all that, be in incredible pain due to someone else’s negligence.
-That’s why contacting a skilled, experienced attorney may be your best option.
+That’s why contacting a skilled, experienced Phoenix compartment syndrome lawyer may be your best option.

 The Phoenix injury attorneys at The Husband & Wife Law Team are passionate about helping people.
 We know that things can feel hopeless when you’ve suffered a major injury due to an act of negligence.
 You may not know what to do next or who to turn to for help.
 You deserve justice and peace of mind.
 We may not be able to reverse what happened to you, but we can certainly fight for your right to compensation and a comfortable life.
 Call us today at (602) 457-6222, and let’s talk about your case.